Updated: January 2020

 Once the plugin is activated, browse to any page on the front of your site.
 An Assets link will appear on the top right of the WordPress admin bar.
 Click that to view and manage all assets globally.

 The plugin author explains he put it on the front because the assets only get enqueued on the frontend, so the plugin doesn’t really know anything on the backend.
 That’s why he decided to only show the link on the frontend.
 But many people don’t understand this link location.
 It’s not in the admin dashboard.
-It dequeues assets globabally – not per page.
+It dequeues assets globally – not per page.

 What a beautiful misunderstood plugin with a lot of hidden speed potential.

-Oh, and it’s weightless and free.
+Oh, and it’s *virtually* weightless and completely free.
 Perfect.